Five Tips On How To Live With A Narcissist Husband

 Narcissistic personality disorder (NPD) is a mental health condition characterized by an extremely high sense of one’s own importance.
 Somebody who has NPD may come across as overly confident and arrogant, but often, they may have low self-worth.
 The exact cause of NPD is not known, but some experts believe that it may result from a combination of factors including childhood trauma, early relationships, and genetics.

-Common symptoms of narcissistic personality disorder can include:
+Common signs of a person with narcissistic personality disorder can include the following:

 • An inflated ego